 That was dark…

 Life is dark!
-That’s why ya get travel insurance, ya silly-billy!
+That’s why ya probably should get travel insurance, ya silly-billy!

 Ready to Explore Mauritius?